 Warren G. Lichtenstein.
 Mr. Lichtenstein has served as the Chairman of the Board and as a Director of the Company since March 2013, and as its Executive Chairman since June 2016.
 Following Mr. Henderson's resignation, effective December 4, 2018, Mr. Lichtenstein assumed the additional role of Interim Chief Executive Officer of the Company.
 Mr. Lichtenstein had previously served as the Company's Interim Chief Executive Officer from March 2016 until June 2016.
 Mr. Lichtenstein has served as Executive Chairman of the Board of Steel Partners Holdings GP Inc. ("Steel Holdings GP") since February 2013 and had previously served as Chief Executive Officer and Chairman from July 2009 to February 2013.
 Steel Holdings GP is the general partner of Steel Holdings.
-Mr. Lichtenstein has served as a director of Aerojet Rocketdyne Holdings, Inc. ("Aerojet"), a manufacturer of aerospace and defense products with a real estate business segment since March 2008, and serving as the Chairman of the Board since May 2011.
+Mr. Lichtenstein has been associated with Steel Holdings and its predecessors and affiliates since 1990.
+He has served as Chairman of the Board of HNH since July 2005.
+Mr. Lichtenstein has served as a director of Aerojet Rocketdyne Holdings, Inc. ("Aerojet"), a manufacturer of aerospace and defense products with a real estate business segment since March 2008, and serving as the Chairman of the Board from March 2013 to June 2016 and as Executive Chairman since June 2016.
+Mr. Lichtenstein has served as a director of Steel Excel since October 2010 and Chairman of the Board since May 2011.
 Mr. Lichtenstein served as a director of SL Industries, Inc. ("SLI"), a company that designs, manufactures and markets power electronics, motion control, power protection, power quality electromagnetic and specialized communication equipment, from March 2010 until it was acquired by HNH in June 2016.
 SLI was listed on the New York Stock Exchange until its acquisition as a wholly-owned subsidiary of Steel Holdings.
 Mr. Lichtenstein is also a director of the Steel Foundation and of the Law Enforcement Foundation.
-Mr. Lichtenstein studied at Tulane University and the University of Pennsylvania, where he received a Bachelor of Art in Economics.
-Mr. Lichtenstein brings to the Board extensive experience in corporate finance, executive management and investing, deep knowledge from serving as a director and advisor to a diverse group of public companies and significant operations experience in manufacturing, aerospace, defense, banking and Steel Business System (the methodology used by Steel Holdings to invest and manage i
+Mr. Lichtenstein studied at Tulane University and the University of Pennsylvania, where he received a Bachelor of Arts in Economics.
+Mr. Lichtenstein brings to the Board extensive experience in corporate finance, executive management and investing, deep knowledge from serving as a director and advisor to a diverse group of public companies and significant operations experience in manufacturing, aerospace, defense, banking and Steel Business System (the methodology used by Steel Holdings to invest and manage its businesses).